Why You Should Be Considering Hiring External Agile Coaches And Scrum Masters

 - Team will be irritated – Teams might be disturbed when they leave the team.

-Are you based in Germany?
+Are you based in Germany or Portugal?

-We are based in Germany and we have developed the “Scrum Team Coach“, a 6-month package designed to help organisations utilise Scrum in one to two teams.
+We are based in Germany and Portugal and we have developed the “Scrum Team Coach“, a 6-month package designed to help organisations utilise Scrum in one to two teams.
 After implementation, Scrum teams are able to work smoothly, enjoying product increments after each sprint.

 If you are looking for help in hiring an external Scrum Master/Agile coach take a look at our package.
 To find out more, please click: Scrum Team Coach